tejasphirke/Selecting-youtube-thumbnails-using-cnn---Tejas-Paul-Hanna/README.md

 Creating cover photos of a movie or TV series using image processing and convolutional neural networks.
 These cover photos were selected based on mpst repeating faces and frames were labeled to attract the users' attention.

 ### Project Questions
-Based on the YouTube channels which thumbnails represent which channel?
+Based on the YouTube channels which thumbnails belong to which channel?
 Given the YouTube channels, which thumbnails are considered ‘good’ for getting a better view?
-How CNN could be used on the thumbnails and by using the model how we can predict the labels for the images?
+How CNN could be used on the thumbnails and How CNN works for selecting thumbnails for youtube creators to choose a better thumbnail?

 ### Modeling Process